Gnowit: Partnerships and support

-Gnowit has also referenced membership in the Southern Ontario Smart Computing Innovation Platform (for context on the consortium - Government of Canada profile: FedDev Ontario – SOSCIP overview).
+Gnowit has also referenced membership in the Southern Ontario Smart Computing Innovation Platform (Government of Canada profile: FedDev Ontario – SOSCIP overview).

 Technology

+Gnowit develops technology intended to support timely decision-making by delivering updates from monitored web sources as they are published.
+The platform applies artificial intelligence (AI) and machine learning (ML) techniques to monitor, capture, clean, analyze, filter, and organize text, and to generate concise briefs.
+Its technical approach combines Boolean queries, shallow language processing techniques, and machine learning classifiers within a self-service interface.
+The company has described its longer-term development framework in relation to a belief–desire–intention (BDI) model of intelligent agents on the web.

 Gnowit and its founder are listed as inventors/assignees on patents concerning multi-document clustering, salient-content extraction, and sentiment analysis methods that are consistent with these features: